kyxap1/starred/README.md

 - [opencredo/terrahelp](https://github.com/opencredo/terrahelp) - Terraform helper.
 Terrahelp is as a command line utility written in Go and is aimed at providing supplementary functionality which can sometimes prove useful when working with Terraform.
 - [hashicorp/nomad](https://github.com/hashicorp/nomad) - Nomad is an easy-to-use, flexible, and performant workload orchestrator that can deploy a mix of microservice, batch, containerized, and non-containerized applications.
 Nomad is easy to operate and sc
 - [hashicorp/consul](https://github.com/hashicorp/consul) - Consul is a distributed, highly available, and data center aware solution to connect and configure applications across dynamic, distributed infrastructure.
-- [micro/micro](https://github.com/micro/micro) - API first development platform
+- [micro/micro](https://github.com/micro/micro) - A Go API development platform
 - [google/acme](https://github.com/google/acme) - A simple ACME command line tool without 3rd party deps!
 - [kelseyhightower/hashiapp](https://github.com/kelseyhightower/hashiapp) - Demo 12 Factor application that utilizes Hashicorp tools.
 - [kelseyhightower/terminus](https://github.com/kelseyhightower/terminus) - Get facts about a Linux system.